cardenasc33/receipt-processor-challenge/README.md

 # Receipt Processor

+Submitted By Christian Cardenas

-A GO webservice program that fulfills the document API presented by Fetch Rewards.
+My implementation of a GO webservice program that fulfills the document API presented by Fetch Rewards.
 Implements Docker for deployment.

 ---
 ## Summary of API Specification